Proud Boys leader pleads guilty to Jan. 6 conspiracy charge, agrees to cooperate - NewsBreak

 According to charging documents, Donohoe took on an increased role in coordinating with Proud Boys leaders in the days between Tarrio’s arrest and Jan.
 6.

 On Jan.
 4, the day of Tarrio’s arrest, prosecutors say Donohoe started a new encrypted group chat with other Proud Boys leaders, saying in a message, “Hey have been instructed and listen to me real good!
 There is no planning of any sorts.
 I need to be put into whatever new thing is created.
-Everything is compromised and we can be looking at Gang charges.”Kimmel mocks Greene after she reported him to Capitol Police: ‘Officer I’d like to report a joke’
+Everything is compromised and we can be looking at Gang charges.”Trump says he wanted to join supporters on Jan.
+6 march to Capitol: report

 Kelly recently vacated the court’s plan for trial in the case to begin on May 18, but has yet to set a new date.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.